How to Create a Shipping Label (2026): 5 Easy Steps

 Step 1: Determine Your Needs and Choose a Carrier

 Your first decision is picking the right carrier and service.
 This choice depends on your package’s size, weight, destination, and your budget.
-If you’re deciding between the two most common options, see Which is cheaper: UPS or USPS?
+If you’re deciding between common options, see this UPS vs USPS cost breakdown.

-The best way to know for sure is to compare your options side by side.
-Instead of visiting each carrier’s website, you can use a free tool to see all your choices at once.
+The best way to know for sure is to compare options side by side.
+Instead of visiting each carrier’s website individually, use a free tool to see all your choices at once.

 Pro Tip: Use the Online Shipping Calculator to instantly compare real time rates from USPS, UPS, FedEx, and more.
 It helps you find the cheapest or fastest option in seconds.